charleskessler/Dotify/README.md

 - name
 - genres

-We'll come back for the other properties but, for now, this is a good starting point for creating our `Artist` object:
+We'll come back for the other properties later on, but this is a good starting point for our `Artist` entity:

 ```csharp
 namespace Dotify.Core.Entities;